ObjectModules/deploy/[Mapping]-Routines.md

 You won't believe us that this kind of process is happen as a normal case in our live.
 It is happen in your effort.
 It is happen on a wider thing like a company development or in a revolution in a country.

-It is even happen normally to a smallest thing that you can find in this world.
+It is even happen normally to a smallest thing that you can find in this world!

 What is the smallest thing?
 A cell right?
 Do you know how many cells in your body?
 How many of them is making a separation from one (1) to become two (2) each day?

 So just to make it in short, this kind of process can be identical with when a cell is separated into two (2) identical sets, people call this process as a _[[mitosis|https://en.wikipedia.org/wiki/Mitosis]]_.